Home » Zoo » San Antonio Zoo tickets

 San Antonio Zoo has a collection of over 3,500 animals representing 750 species.

-As soon as you enter the zoo, you see a flock of Caribbean Flamingos, and right next to them, an excited group of Red Ruffed Lemurs and Black and White Lemurs.
+As soon as you enter the zoo, you see a flock of Caribbean Flamingos and, right next to them, an excited group of Red Ruffed Lemurs and Black and White Lemurs.

-As you walk through the entry point, you reach the Bear Corner exhibiting Spectacled Bear and Black Bear.
+Walking through the entry point, you reach the Bear Corner exhibiting Spectacled Bear and Black Bear.

 Next, you reach the Cat Grotto, home to small cats like the Caracal, Clouded Leopard, and Black-footed Cat.